 4. Provide Special Discounts for Teachers

-However, unlike students, they might have different priorities and budgeting concerns that will affect their buying decisions.
+However, unlike students, they might have different priorities and budgeting concerns that affect their buying decisions.
 This opens an opportunity for retailers to set themselves apart by giving special attention to teachers when offering discounts.

 Here are some discount ideas you can try: